PRIVACY NOTICE (‘Notice’)

-In some circumstances we may anonymise or pseudonymise the personal data so that it can no longer be associated with you, in which case we may use it without further notice to you.
+5.7 In some circumstances we may anonymise or pseudonymise the personal data so that it can no longer be associated with you, in which case we may use it without further notice to you.

-If you refuse to provide us with certain information when requested, we may not be able to perform the contract we have entered into with you.
+5.8 If you refuse to provide us with certain information when requested, we may not be able to perform the contract we have entered into with you.
 Alternatively, we may be unable to comply with our legal or regulatory obligations.

-We may also process your personal data without your knowledge or consent, in accordance with this notice, where we are legally required or permitted to do so.
+5.9 We may also process your personal data without your knowledge or consent, in accordance with this notice, where we are legally required or permitted to do so.

-Generally we do not rely on consent as a legal basis for this.
+5.10 Generally we do not rely on consent as a legal basis for this.
 Where we rely on consent, this means that you have provided clear, recordable consent that permits us to collect specific, limited personal data about you for specified purposes.
 You have the right to withdraw consent to marketing at any time by contacting us.

-We do not sell your personal data to third parties for marketing purposes.
+5.11 We do not sell your personal data to third parties for marketing purposes.

-Your data will not be used by Morris Lane in relation to automatic decision-making and profiling.
+5.12 Your data will not be used by Morris Lane in relation to automatic decision-making and profiling.

-We will only retain your personal data for as long as is necessary to fulfil the purposes for which it is collected.
+5.13 We will only retain your personal data for as long as is necessary to fulfil the purposes for which it is collected.

-When assessing what retention period is appropriate for your personal data, we take into consideration:
+5.14 When assessing what retention period is appropriate for your personal data, we take into consideration:

-- the requirements of our business and the services provided
+- the requirements of our business and the services provided;

-- any statutory or legal obligations
+- any statutory or legal obligations; and

-- the purposes for which we originally collected the personal data
+- the purposes for which we originally collected the personal data.

-;Change of purpose
+Change of purpose

-Where we need to use your personal data for another reason, other than for the purpose for which we collected it, we will only use your personal data where that reason is compatible with the original purpose.
+5.15 Where we need to use your personal data for another reason, other than for the purpose for which we collected it, we will only use your personal data where that reason is compatible with the original purpose.

-Should it be necessary to use your personal data for a new purpose, we will notify you and communicate the legal basis which allows us to do so before starting any new processing.
+5.16 If we need to use your personal data for a new purpose, we will notify you and communicate our legal basis for this new processing.

-7 DATA SHARING
+6 DATA SHARING

-Employees will be given access to your personal data for the purposes of providing accountancy and tax services; undertaking money laundering checks; billing, etc. Their use is always limited to the performance of their duties as employees, and all employees are required to keep that information confidential and are not permitted to use it for any purposes other than those stated.
+6.1 Employees will be given access to your personal data for the purposes of providing accountancy and tax services; undertaking money laundering checks; billing, etc. Their use is always limited to the performance of their duties as employees, and all employees are required to keep that information confidential and are not permitted to use it for any purposes other than those stated.